What Happens When AI Tries To Review A Video Game

 The game, to be clear, was ambitious, beautiful, and well worth it.
 But many who worked on Red Dead Redemption 2 undoubtedly traded years of their lives for the chance to make it.
 And after the game was released, it seemed that Rockstar intended to keep them at their desks crunching, rather than allow them to wrap up, relax, and focus on the game that they’d spent years working on.

-But it’s interesting to see just how far that AI generated content has come.
-I imagine we’re not far off the day where some outlets or news wires start dabbling with GPT-3 generation for press release material, simply because the sheer volume of content online outstrips the amount of people available to write it (but not the potential readership).
+But it’s interesting to see just how far that AI-generated content has come.
+I imagine we’re not far off the day where some outlets or news wires start dabbling with GPT-3 generation for press release material, simply because the sheer volume of content online outstrips the number of people available to write it (but not the potential readership).

 When it comes to reviews at least, you can’t beat the human touch.
 People know best what elements matter to other people.
 AI will get there one day, but that day isn’t today.